Kiss This (Aaron Tippin song)

 "Kiss This" is a song co-written and recorded by American country music artist Aaron Tippin.
 It was released in May 2000 as the first single from his album People Like Us.
 The song, written by Tippin with his wife, Thea, and Phillip Douglas, became his third and final Number One on the Billboard country charts, five years after his last Number One, "That's as Close as I'll Get to Loving You" in 1995, as well as the first Number One for the Lyric Street Records label, the label that Tippin was signed to at the time.

 Content

-The song's protagonist is a woman who found out her former lover has been cheating on her, and getting revenge on him.
+The song's protagonist is a woman who found out her former lover has been cheating on her, and getting revenge on him being told from the point of view of a bartender who witnesses the ordeal.
 It is in a 4/4 time signature and the key of B major, with an approximate tempo of 116 beats per minute.
 Tippin's vocal ranges two octaves, from F3 to F5.
 It features backing vocals from Melodie Crittenden, Kim Parent, and Joanna Janét.
 Tippin's wife, Thea, with whom he wrote the song, can be heard saying "See ya!" at the end.